KC-leung233/AR_Detection/README.md

 Our AR detection algorithm is developed by refering Wille et al. (2021).
 When the meridional distance of a potential AR is more than 20°, it will be classified into an AR (Wille et al., 2021).
-And ARs in different schemes (integrated water vapour (IWV), integrated water vapour transport (IVT), v-component integrated water vapour transport (vIVT), etc.), with different threshold and in detection period can be flexiblely detected only by changing the original data, threshold and time period.
+And ARs in different schemes (integrated water vapour (IWV), integrated water vapour transport (IVT), v-component integrated water vapour transport (vIVT), etc.), with different thresholds and detection periods can be flexiblely detected only by changing the original data, threshold and time period.

 Meaning of AR Results